-Admission to the athletic training major is competitive.
+Admission to the athletic training major is competitive and requires completion of at least 31 credits.
 A limited number of students are admitted.
 The deadline for application to the major is February 1.
 The decision regarding admission to the major is based on the following criteria:

-- Submission of the following: (a) an application to the major in athletic training; (b) an essay expressing reasons for selecting the field of athletic training; and ©) three letters of personal reference. - Completion of the following prerequisite courses with a grade-point average of 2.5 in these courses:
+- Submission of the following: (a) an application to the major in athletic training; (b) an essay expressing reasons for selecting the field of athletic training; and (c) three letters of personal reference. - Completion of the following prerequisite courses with a grade-point average of 2.5 in these courses:

-KIN 125 First Aid and Personal Safety 3

-KIN 126 Introduction to Athletic Training 3

-KIN 127 Taping and Bracing in Athletic

-Training 1

-KIN 227 Observations and Introduction to

-Clinical Skills in Athletic

-Training 2

-KIN 320 Pathology of Sports Injury 3
+KIN 125 First Aid and Personal Safety . ა KIN 126 Introduction to Athletic Training .
+3 KIN 127 Taping and Bracing in Athletic Training .
+1 KIN 227 Observations and Introduction to Clinical Skills in Athletic Training .
+2 KIN 228 Clinical Rotation and Skills: Introduction in Athletic Training .
+1 KIN 320 Pathology of Sports Injury .
+3

-- A minimum grade of 2.00 in each of the following courses: Chemistry 141, Kinesiology 216, Mathematics 103, Physics 231, and Physiology 250. - 4.
-University grade-point average of 2.5 or above. - Interview with the Michigan State University Athletic Training Admissions Board. - 6.
+- 3. A minimum grade of 2.00 in each of the following courses: Chemistry 141, Kinesiology 216, Mathematics 103, Kinesiology 251, and Physiology 250. - University grade-point average of 2.5 or above. - Interview with the Michigan State University Athletic Training Admissions Board. - 6.
 Space availability in the formal clinical curriculum sites.